Manhattan district attorney considering prosecuting Stephen Bannon following his pardon by Trump in federal fraud case

-Bannon, one of the architects of Trump's 2016 election victory and briefly a White House adviser, was among 143 who received pardons from Trump in his last 24 hours in office.
+Bannon, one of the architects of Trump's 2016 election victory and briefly a White House adviser, was among 143 people who received pardons from Trump in his last 24 hours in office.
 Bannon left the White House early in Trump's term after he fell out with the president, who wavered until the last minute on issuing his former strategist a pardon, The Washington Post reported.

-Bannon and three others were charged by federal prosecutors in Manhattan with falsely claiming that they would take not compensation as part of their "We Build the Wall" fundraising campaign to underwrite part of the construction of a wall on the U.S.-Mexico border.
+Bannon and three others were charged by federal prosecutors in Manhattan with falsely claiming that they would not take compensation as part of their "We Build the Wall" fundraising campaign to underwrite part of the construction of a wall on the U.S.-Mexico border.

 The three others charged with Bannon were not pardoned by Trump.

-Investigators working under Cyrus Vance Jr. in the district attorney’s Major Economic Crimes Bureau are in early-stage discussions to determine if there’s a state case to be brought against Bannon for his actions in the fundraising campaign, according to two people with knowledge of the matter who spoke on the condition of anonymity to discuss the office’s deliberations.
+Investigators working under District Attorney Cyrus Vance Jr. in his office’s Major Economic Crimes Bureau are in early-stage discussions to determine if there’s a state case to be brought against Bannon for his actions in the fundraising campaign, according to two people with knowledge of the matter who spoke on the condition of anonymity to discuss the office’s deliberations.

 It was not clear whether the U.S. attorney’s office in Manhattan, which is still handling the case against Bannon because it has not yet been formally dismissed, is assisting the state prosecutor’s office in its preliminary investigation.
-A judicial “sharing order” is required for evidence swapping between the agencies, and it was unclear if one had been obtained.
+A judicial “sharing order” is required for swapping evidence between the agencies, and it was unclear if one had been obtained.

 A spokesman for Vance declined to comment, as did the U.S. attorney’s office in Manhattan.
 A lawyer for Bannon did not respond to requests for comment, and a spokeswoman for Bannon had no immediate comment.